She has strong experience in the leisure, housing, education and health sectors.”

 - Advising a Borough Council on its leisure design build operate and maintain (DBOM) project being procured using Competitive Dialogue – at ISFT stage.

 - Advising a London Borough Council on a contract variation to lock in £1m service savings.
-Recently reappointed to secure build of new leisure centre and vary the existing operational contract for the incumbent operator to run such centre.
+Reappointed to secure build of new leisure centre and vary the existing operational contract for the incumbent operator to run such centre.

 - Lead advisor to a University on its new build halls projects with private company using institutional investment.